Although we tend to focus more on the fundamentals here at Money Metals, the technical indicators can offer important insights. Such as right now.

-A stock market decline of 10, 20, even 30+ percent could pave the way for sharply higher gold and metals as investors seek out perceived safe havens to put capital to work.
+A stock market decline of 10, 20, or even 30+ percent could pave the way for sharply higher gold and metals as investors seek out perceived safe havens to put capital to work.

 The high and rising levels of U.S. debt should also add fuel to the fire.

-The U.S. debt is now at a record, and rising-debt to-GDP ratios could signal trouble on the horizon.
+The U.S. debt is now at a record, and rising debt-to-GDP ratios could signal trouble on the horizon.
 If a mass exodus from U.S. debt does take place, borrowing costs could skyrocket overnight and the effects on the domestic economy could be crippling.

 The threat of massive inflation exists, and such rising price pressures could send the price of gold running to fresh all-time highs above $2,100.
 Such a situation could even cause the Federal Reserve to simply print even more money and monetize debt to force down long-term rates, exacerbating the problem.